 Having this much data and different access points to it is a lot of responsibility.
 Scoro is adamant about data security and we put a lot of effort into making sure our customers’ data is protected from unwanted parties.
 The security is controlled on many levels.
 Within each site, there are possibilities to grant access rights to different user groups.
 Permissions for integrating external products or exposing data over the API can be set for each service and are managed by the site’s admin.
 The software is tested yearly for different attack vectors.

 Scoro software is hosted around the globe in different data centres.
 This both improves the speed of delivery and also allows our clients to resolve government and other regulations they may need to uphold.
 The security and availability of each data centre are managed by proficient providers and is often verified by us and external partners.

 Scoro understands the risks related to data security and works proactively to manage and resolve them.
 Below is a detailed overview of how Scoro handles, stores and secures the data across all data centres.

 Upgrades and Maintenance

 Scoro has regular maintenance windows for updates and backup.
 Backups are made nightly and do not affect user experience.
 During updates, Scoro services are not available for users.
-This usually takes 30 seconds, but on rare occasions and for larger sites a bit longer.
+This usually takes 30 seconds, but on rare occasions and for larger sites it may be a bit longer.

 Scoro has a regular update and improvement cycle.
-In 2018, there were 10 major releases or versions.
-Minor upgrades are released only for security or user experience improvement purposes and are done without interfering with the user.
+In 2019, there were 10 major releases or versions.
+Minor upgrades are released only for security or user experience improvement purposes and are done without interfering the user site availability.

 All the upgrades are mandatory, i.e. Scoro clients cannot opt-out of service pack upgrades.
 However, it is possible to postpone the upgrade to a suitable time within designated limits.

 We make sure that upgrades won’t break external client integrations.
 This is done by versioning the API and making sure the API stays backwards compatible.